| Barry MacDonnell's

 the bottom of the page that precedes

-the first landscape page (i.e., the very bottom of that page at the end
+the where the first landscape page will appear (i.e., the very bottom of that page at the end

 page to be landscape, just go to the very top above all format codes

 with <Ctrl+Home> -- or if using the DOS keyboard definition,

 (Step 3) Insert a new blank page with Insert, New Page (or <Ctrl+Enter>), and place your cursor in that blank page.
 Tip: Use View, Zoom to set the zoom to Full Page.
 This will let you see the entire box as it is created.

 (Step 4) In the new blank page, click on Insert, Graphics/Pictures, Custom Box, User [style], OK.
 An empty text box with 8 "drag handles" (small black squares) around the box's perimeter will appear on the page.